 Tax warrants are treated as civil cases.
 The Director of Revenue or their designee may use executions, garnishments or other methods of collections allowable in civil cases.

 You should take the Satisfaction of Judgment to the District Court office where the tax warrant was filed.
 The lien on the taxpayer’s real property is not released until the Satisfaction of Judgment is filed with the court.
 There will be a filing fee assessed.
-Once the Satisfaction of Judgment is filed, you will receive 3 certified copies for your records.
+Once the Satisfaction of Judgment is filed, you will receive a certified copy for your records.
 You may be required to provide this documentation to different agencies to get the lien released from their records.

 Tax warrants and liens are filed by a state government office.
 The fee for filing tax warrants is due from the taxpayer and is not collected until the judgment is satisfied or the lien is released.

 You should provide a certified copy of the Satisfaction of Judgment to the credit reporting agency.
 The District Court office does not inform these agencies when a Satisfaction of Judgment is filed.
 This is your responsibility.

 If the officer completed the fine(s) and fee portion of your traffic citation, you may pay the total amount by the hearing date and not be required to appear in court.If the officer did not complete the fine(s) and fee portion of the citation, you should contact the clerk’s office for further information or appear in court on the date and time listed on the citation.

 Yes.
 If the charge is of a more serious nature, a mandatory court appearance is required for the judge to set the fine.
 When you contact the Clerk’s Office, you will be instructed to appear on the date and time on your citation.
 Your appearance is required.